develephant/corona-html5-fontloader-plugin/README.md

 ### Other Events

-Some other events you can query are:
+Some other events on teh `name` key you can query are:

  - `loading`: Called when the font loading starts.

  - `failed`: Could not load any fonts.
+Big problem somewhere!

  - `loaded`: A font has loaded, the name will be in the `data.family` key.